CodeCreatePlay360/Massive-AI/README.md

 Fuzzy logic is a form of logic that allows reasoning to be approximate rather than fixed and exact.
 It is particularly useful in applications where human-like reasoning is needed, as it can handle the concept of partial truth—truth values between completely true and completely false.
 This is in contrast to classical logic, where every statement must be either true or false.

-To learn more about FuzzyLogic, it is highly recommended to see chapter #10 of 'Programming Game AI by Example' by 'Mat Buckland'.
+For more information on fuzzy logic, it is highly recommended to read Chapter 10 of "Programming Game AI by Example" by Mat Buckland.
 The code below demonstrates a basic usage of FuzzyLogic using the current implementation.
 See the comments along code for detailed explanation.

 ```
 using UnityEngine;